naztronaut/RaspberryPi-RGBW-Control/README.md

 ##### Configurable options

 This config object in `script.js` allows you to configure the  URL for your Pi.
-The default is an ip address but if you can access your Pi via a hostname or domain name, just chnage the url properly to reflect the address:
+The default is an ip address but if you can access your Pi via a hostname or domain name, just change the url properly to reflect the address:
 ```javascript
 let config = {
     url: 'http://{{ip_addr}'